pilafnoodle/plockRL/README.md

 # Hardware requirements

 # Training pipeline
 Training data is in csv format, where each line is a lidar scan, appended by speed and steering. full_processing.py takes the name of the dataset, calls subprocesses to parse, compute rewards, create transitions for TD3, and outputs a trained model.
+The TD3 transitions are described below: s (state): compressed lidar scan a (action): steering,speed tuple r (reward): reward for given action at state s' (state prime): the state reached by doing action at state s d (done flag): 1 if minimum lidar scan is less than 0.12, 0 if else.
 The following is a description of each subfile and its function: mirror_data.py
 This augments data by reversing the scan list and inverting steering to mimic a mirrored track to double the amount of training data. parse_raw_data.py